morevnaproject-org/papagayo-ng/readme.txt

-resources/lipsync.wxg       - a wxGlade file defining the user interface layout for Papagayo-NG rsrc/                       - various resources for Papagayo-NG, including button pictures, mouths, and language configuration/data rsrc/mouths/                - a folder containing the mouth pictures rsrc/languages/             - a folder containing the configuration and data for different languages papagayo-ng.ico             - Windows icons papagayo-ng.icns            - MacOS X icons
+resources/lipsync.wxg       - a wxGlade file defining the user interface layout for Papagayo-NG resources/papagayo-ng.icns  - MacOS X icons rsrc/                       - various resources for Papagayo-NG, including button pictures, mouths, and language configuration/data rsrc/mouths/                - a folder containing the mouth pictures rsrc/languages/             - a folder containing the configuration and data for different languages papagayo-ng.ico             - Windows icons

 _setup/setup.py             - a script to build Papagayo-NG as a standalone Windows application _setup/setup_mac.py         - a script to build Papagayo-NG as a standalone MacOS X application